BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 comments: true
 ---

-## I guess we are doing translation now?

 In recent months, my partner and I have been reading the English translation of Yoshiki Tanaka's Japanese novel series "Legend of the Galactic Heroes" (LOGH).

 While I usually avoid reading books in English as it is not my native language, this translation felt effortless to read.

 Everything changed when ~~the Fire Nation attacked~~ we started reading the 4th book.
-You see, the translator changed: the first 3 books were translated by Daniel Huddleston, while the next 3 were translated by Tyran Grillo.
+The translator had changed, you see.
+The first 3 books were translated by Daniel Huddleston, while the next 3 were translated by Tyran Grillo.
 (There are 4 more books afterward, but we don't care about them today).

 Some passages felt very confusing to read with many indirections, and some apparent contradictions as well.
 The kind of stuff that will make you lose your motivation to read.